 “Working in the pastry department of a hotel one day you can be doing a wedding cake, showpiece, or bread,” stated Snider.
 “Then other days you can be involved in anything from plated desserts to ice cream or viennoiserie.
 We do it all.
 I like that it is ever-changing.”

 Being a part of Pastry Team U.S.A. has always been a professional goal for Snider.
 “For nearly 10 years now I have always wanted to represent my country at the Coupe du Monde de la Pâtisserie,” he said.
 “I couldn’t be more thrilled.”

 Snider can be followed on Instagram: @sniderjw.

-François Behuet – Team Alternate – Ritz-Carlton, Los Angeles, Executive Pastry Chef
+François Behuet – Team Member – Ritz-Carlton, Los Angeles, Executive Pastry Chef

 Born in Caen, France, François Behuet discovered his passion for the art of pastry and chocolate at an early age.
 A 14-year-old François decided he would pursue pastry as his career.
 He desired to create and advance the art of traditional pastries, as well as to produce chocolate with an artistic touch.